MASON MARK (.COM)

 Its suck-level is such that SoftBank had to send out a text message to all iPhone users a couple days after the release, which basically said "Notice: The iPhone kludge for REDACTED is tremendously awful.
 We humbly and deeply regret this inconvenience."

-We knew in advance that it was going to kind of suck, in that the iPhone would not be able to handle the full character set used by REDACTED The "full character set" includes REDACTED , which are proprietary vendor-specific icon characters specific to the Japanese cell phone industry, and have only been recently even standardized across carriers.
+REDACTED The “full character set” includes REDACTED, which are proprietary vendor-specific icon characters specific to the Japanese cell phone industry, and have only been recently even standardized across carriers.
 On the iPhone, these show up as black squares.
 Even though they are extremely widely-used, this problem is not necessarily a full-blown dealbreaker, but it is annoying.
-Not being able to send messages containing these weird icon-characters is a flaw I can deal with, but receiving messages like "Hey, Mason, do you want to ? ? tonight?
-If so, ? ? @ 8pm. ? ?!!" is pretty annoying and useless.
+Not being able to send messages containing these weird icon-characters is a flaw I can deal with, but receiving messages like “Hey, Mason, do you want to ? ? tonight?
+If so, ? ? @ 8pm. ? ?!!” is pretty annoying and useless.

 However, it is totally fucking unheard of for a recent-generation phone to simply be unable to send REDACTED Okay, not quite unheard of: Motorola's last attempt at a smartphone in Japan utterly failed in this market, precisely due to this design flaw.